2004 Miami Dolphins season: "The Night That Courage Wore Orange"

-On December 20, the 2–11 Dolphins upset the 12–1 defending and eventual Super Bowl champion Patriots on Monday Night Football by a score of 29–28.
-Late in the game, A. J. Feeley threw a game-winning touchdown to Derrius Thompson on 4th down and 10.
+On December 20, 2004, the 2–11 Dolphins faced the 12–1 defending and eventual Super Bowl champion Patriots on Monday Night Football in an upset win by a score of 29–28.
+Late in the fourth quarter, A. J. Feeley threw a game-winning touchdown to Derrius Thompson on 4th down and 10 shortly before Arturo Freeman caught a game-winning interception pass by Tom Brady to seal the game.
 Bleacher Report writer Thomas Galicia nicknamed the game "The Night That Courage Wore Orange".